Please update your browser

 Museum Without Walls

 The Vienna Secession is a key inspiration.
 Created at the very moment of cinema’s emergence (1897-1905), its motto was, “To every age its art, to every art its freedom.”
-By fostering deeper understanding of our cinematic heritage and revitalizing our shared creative legacies, Film Secession will similarly provide opportunities to reimagine the future.
+By fostering deeper understanding of our cinematic heritage and revitalizing our shared creative legacies, Film Secession provides opportunities to reimagine the future.

 About the Founder